holakunle/holakunle/README.md

 - 👋 Hi, I’m @holakunle
-- 👀 I’m interested in Ethical hacking, cybersecurity
+- 👀 I’m interested in Devops, cybersecurity
-- 🌱 I’m currently learning more on cybersecurity with kali linux
+- 🌱 I’m currently learning more Devops tools
-- 💞️ I’m looking to collaborate on cybersecurity
+- 💞️ I’m looking to collaborate on Devops
 - 📫 How to reach me holakunle69@gmail.com

 <!---